 Sec.
 26-48a-3.
-Migratory Bird Harvest Permit
+Migratory bird harvest permit

-(a) No person required to be licensed under section 26-27 of the Connecticut General Statutes as amended shall hunt, possess or transport any migratory game bird, other than a crow, without also possessing a Migratory Bird Harvest Permit ("Permit") issued by the Commissioner.

-(b) The permit is valid for a calendar year, and expires December 31.

-(c) The permittee shall carry the permit at all times when hunting.

-(d) A permit may be purchased from any licensing agent for four dollars.

-(e) Any person purchasing a permit shall possess a current hunting license issued per Section 26-27 of the Connecticut General Statutes and provide his or her name, date of birth, current mailing address and complete a questionnaire regarding his or her hunting and harvest of migratory birds.
+- (a) No person required to be licensed under section 26-27 of the Connecticut General Statutes as amended shall hunt, possess or transport any migratory game bird, other than a crow, without also possessing a Migratory Bird Harvest Permit ("Permit") issued by the Commissioner. - (b) The permit is valid for a calendar year, and expires December 31. - (c) The permittee shall carry the permit at all times when hunting. - (d) A permit may be purchased from any town clerk for two dollars. - (e) For each permit sold, the town clerk shall retain one dollar and shall send one dollar to the Department in accordance with Section 26-36 of the Connecticut General Statutes. - (f) Any person purchasing a permit shall possess a current hunting license issued per Section 26-27 of the Connecticut General Statutes and provide his or her name, date of birth, current mailing address, and complete a questionnaire regarding his or her hunting and harvest of migratory birds. - (g) The town clerk shall mail the appropriate part of each Permit to the United States Fish and Wildlife Service within twenty-one (21) days of the date that the permit was purchased.

-(Adopted effective May 29, 1998; Amended September 9, 2013)
+(Adopted effective May 29, 1998)